Applying for assistive technology

 You can ask to have your assistive technology application outcome reviewed when:

 - there's a concern procedures haven't been followed, or

 - there's a dispute about the moderation decision.

 Start the process by first talking to your local assistive technology coordinator.

 If you want to go further, you can make a written request for a review to the National Coordinator for Assistive Technology.
-You'll receive a written response within 10 days.

 National Assistive Technology Coordinator